telerik/blazor-docs/components/colorpalette/overview.md

 ## Predefined Colors

-The ColorPalette component comes with a set of predefined colors that are shown to the users.
-[Read more about the available ColorPallete predefined colors]({%slug colorpalette-presets%}).
+The ColorPalette component comes with multiple sets of predefined colors that are shown to the users.
+[Read more about the available predefined ColorPallete colors]({%slug colorpalette-presets%}).

 ## Custom Colors